 After outline professional cataloguing in the 1980s and subsequent accessions, the present aims are to digitise as much of the collection as appropriate, to provide a comprehensive catalogue and to acquire and preserve more records.
 Top priority is given to those of Fr Patten's own time, but later material is never neglected and is just as welcome.

 We are grateful for donations of material, especially after our occasional appeals for particular items to fill gaps in series.
 Pilgrims' reminiscences and photographs are particularly valuable.
 Copyright status is strictly respected.

-The Archive is not open regularly to the general public but the Archivist is happy to deal with enquiries at firstname.lastname@example.org
+The archive is not open regularly to the general public but the Archivist is happy to answer any enquiries you may have by email at email@example.com

 The Eric Kemp Library and the Marian Library – St Augustine’s House

 The old College Library housed in St Augustine’s was an extraordinary place – full of elderly books housed in ancient bookcases, with rickety furniture and a highly distinctive smell – was it dead rodents, or perhaps the drains?
 The library was little used unsurprisingly.

 In 2013, after a major refurbishment of St Augustine’s, the library - now in fact two libraries - was rededicated by the Archbishop of York.
 The main room is named in honour of the late Eric Kemp, Bishop of Chichester and an Honorary Guardian of the Shrine.
 It contains the general theological library with particular emphasis on Anglo-Catholic history, theology and spirituality.
 The Marian Library (in honour of the 2nd Lord Halifax, a founder Guardian) houses books relating to Mary and her place in the church.

 The six en suite study bedrooms in St Augustine’s are reserved for the clergy, but lay people can apply to the Priest Administrator for permission use the libraries.